Rhinconichthys

 Rhinconichthys is an extinct genus of bony fish which existed during the Cenomanian stage of the Late Cretaceous.

 Along with its close cousins the great-white-shark-sized or larger Bonnerichthys and the immense Leedsichthys, Rhinconichthys forms a line of giant filter-feeding bony pachycormid fish that swam the Jurassic and Cretaceous seas for over 100 million years.

+Etymology

+The generic name was chosen as a homophone of an unpublished name (“Rhynchonichthys”) coined by Gideon Mantell, and is meant to evoke the generic name of the whale shark, Rhincodon.

 Description

 Rhinconichthys was a medium-sized fish.
-R.uyenoi grew to around 3.4-4.5 m long, while R.purgatoriensis was much smaller, around 2-2.7 m long.
+R. uyenoi grew to around 3.4-4.5 m long, while R. purgatoirensis was much smaller, around 2-2.7 m long.